zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/listview/remote-binding.md

 ---
-nav_title: Remote binding
+title: Remote binding
-title: How to bind Kendo ListView for PHP to remote service which returns JSON
+page_title: How to bind Kendo ListView for PHP to remote service which returns JSON
 description: Learn how to bind Kendo UI ListView for PHP to JSON
 ---
 # Remote Binding